Commission on Very Small States

 The purpose of the commission was to provide a forum for discussing issues important to the world's tiniest polities.
 Over the years it has also served as a way for very small states to act as a bloc within the League and make their tiny voices heard, and as a way to pool resources and offer aid to emerging very small states.
 It should be noted that CVSS members normally object to the term "microstate."

 The CVSS is something of a "rogue committee" in that it has taken on a role outside the normal League framework.
 The Commissioners have an office and conference rooms on Level 14.5 of the North Wing in the League of Nations building, but often hold "extraordinary meetings" in different small countries.
 "What better way to acquire a firm knowledge and understanding of the needs of a very small state than to meet in a very small state?"
 So said John Bacon, Fenwickian vice-minister.
 Normal CVSS business is conducted at League HQ, though Commissioner meetings are often held away from HQ.
 In 2006 the official conference room was unlocked just thirteen times -- 12 monthly cleanings and one instance when the New Dalmatian delegate was looking for a misplaced briefcase.
+Recent meetings have taken place in Henua (Sept.
+2008), Fernando Poo (Apr.
+2009), Ajman in the Thousand Emirates (Aug.
+2009), and Banaba (May 2010).

 The CVSS doesn't meet too often because of the expense involved.
 Unless a major event of interest occurs, the delegates do not convene more than two or three times a year.
-The next regularly scheduled assembly meeting will be held in September 2008 on Henua, coinciding with the monarchy's bicentennial.

 The CVSS is also rather lenient in granting "permanent observer" status to entities not recognized by the international community.
-Since it's tecnhically a committee of the League of Nations and not an organization in its own right, CVSS members have to be League members as well.
+Since it's technically a committee of the League of Nations and not an organization in its own right, CVSS members have to be League members as well.
 Permanent Observers, on the other hand, can be countries not recognized by the League, but which still stand to benefit from an organization for tiny countries.
 Such states include Free Lithuania and some of the newly autonomous Floridian states.
 In terms of the internal operations of the Commission, members and permanent observers have the same status.
-Their votes all count, when the Commission has to vote on something.
+Their votes all count when the Commission has to vote on something.
 The category was created for the strangely governed Isle of Lundy early in the 20th century.

 One CVSS duty is organizing the Very Small States Games.
 These are held only sporadically owing to the expense involved.
 Scheduling them around the Small States Games of Europe -- which are dominated, in the words of one Grand Fenwickian diplomat, "by the Rather Small States at the expense of the Very Small" -- can also be difficult.
 The VSS Games were last held in San Marino in 2004.